Learning for free

 You may get free tuition for a range of courses if you’re getting certain types of benefit or financial support:

 - Universal Credit

 - the ‘Guarantee Credit’ element of Pension Credit

 You’ll also qualify if you’re not working and you’re financially dependent on someone who gets one of the forms of financial support listed above.
 In some cases, free tuition is also available to asylum seekers.

-If you’re unemployed and trying to get back into work, you may be able to take part in the Steps 2 Success or other programmes for unemployed people.
-To find out more, contact your local Jobs and Benefits Office or JobCentre.
+If you’re unemployed and trying to get back into work, you may be able to take part in a programme for unemployed people.
+To find out more, contact your local Jobs and Benefits office.

 Anyone can learn on the internet for free.
 Some websites offer free courses in literacy, numeracy, computers, languages and many other subjects.